tzuyi0817/component-hook/docs/src/markdowns/create-app/index.md

 ::: tip Compatibility Note

-Requires [Node.js](https://nodejs.org/en/) version 18+ or 20+.
+Requires [Node.js](https://nodejs.org/en/) version 20+.
 However, some templates require a higher Node.js version to work, please upgrade if your package manager warns about it.

 :::